Understand Fraud Detection

 Lists are sets of custom values that can be referenced in the rules.
 By default, you have access to a list of high-risk countries that are referenced in verified information rules.
 For example, the payment IP country is in a list of high-risk countries.

 To add a list entry, go to the Lists tab and select Add entry.
-Here you will be able to enter a new value.
+Here you can enter a new value.

 You can add an entry to your trust list so that any transaction that matches a listed attribute bypasses any rules you've set as part of your risk strategy.